uber/peloton/README.md

 bin/peloton-master

-By default, it runs peloton master leader.
-To run follower, specify flag "--role follower"
+By default, it runs peloton master at port 5289.
+To run another peloton master, run with env var 'MASTER_PORT=5290'

 ## Test Peloton master